-- a.
+- 1. Firearms, Etc. Knowingly possessing, handling, transmitting, using, intimidating with, or threatening with any firearm, explosive, or destructive device.
+For purposes of this subsection II(D)(1), firearm means any weapon, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive, or the frame or receiver of any such weapon, or any firearm muffler or firearm silencer, or any destructive device.
+Such term does not include an antique firearm. - a.
 Sanctions on School Grounds. - (1) Minimum Sanction.
 Mandatory expulsion for one (1) year. - (2) Extracurricular Sanction.
 Suspension from extracurricular activities during the time of expulsion. - (3) Report to Law Enforcement.
 Legal authorities shall be contacted.
 Neb.
 Rev. Stat. §§28-1202 to 1204.04, 1215, 1216 and 1220; Neb.
 Rev. Stat. §§79-262(1), 267 (5) and 293. - b.
 Sanctions off School Grounds. - (1) Citation for illegal possession of a weapon during academic school year or the student admits that he or she has violated subsection II(D). - (2) Extracurricular Sanction.
 Curtailment of extracurricular activities for one (1) year. - 2.
 Use and Possession of Dangerous Weapons.
-Using, intimidating with, threatening with, handling, transmitting, possessing on one's person or in one's vehicle any dangerous weapon, including but not limited to any stun gun, paint ball gun, air soft gun, B.B. gun, or pellet gun. - a.
+Using, intimidating with, threatening with, handling, transmitting, possessing on one's person or in one's vehicle any dangerous weapon, including but not limited to any stun gun, paintball gun, airsoft gun, B.B. gun, or pellet gun.

+- a.
 Sanctions on School Grounds. - (1) Minimum Sanction.
 Twenty (20) day expulsion. - (2) Maximum Sanction.
 Expulsion for one (1) year. - (3) Extracurricular Sanction.
 Suspension from extracurricular activities during the time of expulsion. - (4) Report to Law Enforcement.
 Legal authorities shall be contacted.
 Neb.
-Rev. Stat. §\$28-1202 to 1204.04; Neb.
-Rev. Stat. §\$79-262 (1), 267 (5) and 293. - b.
+Rev. Stat. §§28-1202 to 1204.04; Neb.
+Rev. Stat. §§79-262 (1), 267 (5) and 293. - b.
 Sanctions off School Grounds. - (1) Citation for illegal possession of a weapon during academic school year or the student admits that he or she has violated subsection II (D). - (2) Extracurricular Minimum Sanction.
 Curtailment of extracurricular activities for twenty (20) days. - (3) Extracurricular Maximum Sanction.
-Curtailment of extracurricular activities for one (1) year. - Other Dangerous Weapons.
+Curtailment of extracurricular activities for one (1) year. - 3.
+Other Dangerous Weapons.
 Using or threatening with a knife, throwing star, brass knuckles, chemical substances (including, but not limited to, mace, pepper guns, and bleach), and any other objects that could be used to injure a person. - a.
 Sanctions on School Grounds. - (1) Minimum Sanction.
 Long term Suspension. - (2) Maximum Sanction.
 Expulsion for the remainder of the school year if the misconduct occurs during the first semester.
 If the misconduct occurs during the second semester the expulsion shall remain in effect for summer school and may remain in effect for first semester of the following school year.
 Neb.
-Rev. Stat.

-- (3) Extracurricular Sanction.
+Rev. Stat. §79-283 (3). - (3) Extracurricular Sanction.
 Suspension from extracurricular activities during the time of suspension or expulsion. - (4) Report to Law Enforcement.
 Legal authorities shall be contacted.
 Neb.
-Rev. Stat. §\$28-1202 to 1204.04; Neb.
-Rev. Stat. §\$79-262(1), 267 (5) and 293.
+Rev. Stat. §§28-1202 to 1204.04; Neb.
+Rev. Stat. §§79-262(1), 267 (5) and 293. - b.
+Sanctions off School Grounds. - (1) Citation during academic school year or the student admits that he or she has violated subsection II (D).